Q2 2026 Laguna Beach Luxury Rental Landscape

 | HOA Dues | 2.6% |

-For short-term rentals, operating expenses averaged 32% of gross revenue in Q2 2026, broken down as follows:
+For short-term rentals, operating expenses averaged 32% of gross revenue in Q2 2026, based on NextGen Coastal's internal expense tracking across 47 managed properties.
+The breakdown:

 - Utilities (electric, gas, water, trash): 6.2%